Honoria Louisa Blake1

 Hon.
 Frances Bromley1

 Hon.
-Frances Bromley was born before 1731.
-She was the daughter of Henry Bromley, 1st Baron Montfort and Francis Wyndham.2,3 She married Charles Sloane Cadogan, 1st Earl Cadogan, son of General Charles Cadogan, 2nd Baron Cadogan of Oakley and Elizabeth Sloane, on 30 May 1747 at St. George's Church, St. George Street, Hanover Square, London, England.3 She and Charles Sloane Cadogan, 1st Earl Cadogan were divorced in 1768.
-She died on 25 May 1768.1 She was buried on 30 May 1768 at Caversham, Oxfordshire, England.3
+Frances Bromley was the daughter of Henry Bromley, 1st Baron Montfort and Francis Wyndham.2,3 She married Charles Sloane Cadogan, 1st Earl Cadogan, son of General Charles Cadogan, 2nd Baron Cadogan of Oakley and Elizabeth Sloane, on 30 May 1747 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.3 She and Charles Sloane Cadogan, 1st Earl Cadogan were divorced in 1768.
+She died on 25 May 1768.1 She was buried on 30 May 1768 at Caversham, Oxfordshire, EnglandG.3

 Her married name became Cadogan.